dsc-courses/dsc10-2021-fa/syllabus.md

 Unlike homeworks, you may work with a partner, though your partner must come from your team.
 If you choose to work with a partner, you should practice [pair programming](../pair-programming).
 This means that you should work on the assignment synchronously, discussing each problem together and writing each answer together, taking turns of who is in control of the coding.
 Please read the [section of this website dedicated to pair programming](../pair-programming) to learn more about how this works, and some of the benefits of working in pairs.
 If working with a partner, only one of you should submit the assignment.

 ### Deadlines and Slip Days
-Labs, homeworks, and projects must be submitted by the 11:59pm PST deadline to be considered on time.
+Labs, homeworks, and projects must be submitted by the 11:59pm San Diego time deadline to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

 You have six "slip days" to use throughout the quarter.
 A slip day extends the deadline of any one homework, lab, or project by 24 hours.
 If you need to extend the deadline by 48 hours, you can, but this costs you three slip days.
 You cannot turn in any assignments more than 48 hours late.

 Slip days are applied automatically at the end of the quarter, and you don't need to ask in order to use one.
 It's your responsibility to keep track of how many you have left.
 If you run out of slip days and submit an assignment late, it may still be graded so that you'll see what questions you missed, but the grade will be changed to a zero at the end of the quarter.
 If you use more than six slip days, we will count the first six as slip days and late assignments after that will get zero scores.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it).
-But slips days are also meant for things like the internet (or the Datahub server) going down at 11:58 PM just as you go to submit your homework.
-Slip days are meant to be used in exceptional circumstances, so you probably should not need to use all six, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to me as soon as possible so we can work something out.
+But slip days are also meant for things like the internet (or the DataHub server) going down at 11:58 PM just as you go to submit your homework.
+Slip days are meant to be used in exceptional circumstances, so you probably should not need to use all six, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out.

 ### Exams